lowRISC/opentitan/hw/ip/spi_host/README.md

 ## Description

-The Serial Peripheral Interface (SPI) is a synchronous serial interface quite commonly used for NOR flash devices as well as a number of other off-chip peripherals such as ADC's, DAC's, or temperature sensors.
+The Serial Peripheral Interface (SPI) is a synchronous serial interface, commonly used for NOR flash devices and off-chip peripherals such as ADCs, DACs, or temperature sensors.

-The interface is a *de facto* standard (not a formal one), and so there is no definitive reference describing the interface, or establishing compliance criteria.
+The interface is a *de facto* standard (not a formal one), so there is no definitive reference or established compliance criteria.
 It is therefore important to consult the data sheets for the desired peripheral devices in order to ensure compatibility.
-For instance, this OpenTitan SPI Host IP is primarily designed for controlling Quad SPI NOR flash devices, such as the [W25Q01JV Serial NOR flash from Winbond](https://www.winbond.com/resource-files/W25Q01JV%20SPI%20RevB%2011132019.pdf) or this [1 Gb M25QL NOR flash from Micron](https://media-www.micron.com/-/media/client/global/documents/products/data-sheet/nor-flash/serial-nor/mt25q/die-rev-b/mt25q_qlkt_l_01g_bbb_0.pdf?rev=43d124f03bbf4ef0962435e9ec63a185).
+The OpenTitan SPI_HOST IP is primarily designed for controlling Quad SPI NOR flash devices, such as the [W25Q01JV Serial NOR flash from Winbond](https://www.winbond.com/resource-files/W25Q01JV%20SPI%20RevB%2011132019.pdf) or the [1 Gb M25QL NOR flash from Micron](https://media-www.micron.com/-/media/client/global/documents/products/data-sheet/nor-flash/serial-nor/mt25q/die-rev-b/mt25q_qlkt_l_01g_bbb_0.pdf?rev=43d124f03bbf4ef0962435e9ec63a185).
-Though this IP implementation aims to be general enough to support a variety of devices, the Winbond serial flash device is used as the primary reference for understanding our host requirements.
+The implementation however is runtime-configurable to support a wide variety of devices, although the Winbond serial flash device is used as the primary reference for understanding our host requirements.

 There are also a number of good references describing legacy host implementations for this protocol, which are useful for understanding some of the general needs for a wider range of target devices.
 For instance, the legacy [SPI Block Guide](https://web.archive.org/web/20150413003534/http://www.ee.nmt.edu/~teare/ee308l/datasheets/S12SPIV3.pdf) from Motorola contains a definitive overview of some of the general requirements for a standard SPI host, notably the definitions of SPI clock phase and polarity (CPOL and CPHA).
-In order to potentially support a broad range of devices, this SPI Host IP also supports all four of the standard SPI clock phases.